codemanav/InfiMaze/README.md

 * AJAX implementation for a live search system.
 * Allows user to upadate his/her personal details in the profile section.
 * PayPal payment subscription integration.
+* User can view his/her transaction history in PayPal.
-* One can resume the video from where he has last left the last time on re-login.
+* One can resume the video from where he has last left on re-login.

 ## Technologies:-
    * PHP